Measuring footfall increases jewellery sales

 Saturday was always the best day of the week for Avanti Jewellers.
 Sales were greater then than during the rest of the week.
-But after installing a footfall monitoring system, manager Amanda realised that the shop was actually underperforming at the weekend.
+But after installing a footfall monitoring system, manager Anna realised that the shop was actually underperforming at the weekend.

 The footfall figures told her that more people left the jewellers without buying anything on a Saturday than during the rest of the week.
 In fact, the sales conversion – the number of people buying compared to the number crossing the threshold – for Saturday was the worst of the week.